cardano-foundation/CIPs/CIP-0095/README.md

 [CIP-30's Initial API](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030#cardanowalletnameenable-extensions-extension----promiseapi).

 > **Note** This specification will evolve as the proposed ledger governance
 > model matures.
-It is likely the precise data structures outlined here will be
-> need to be adjusted.

 ### DRep Key

+// TODO: Move into a separate CIP.

 CIP-1694 does not define a derivation path for registered DRep credentials, here we propose the introduction of DRep Keys to act as DRep credentials for